gwblok/garytown/OSD/DefenderUpdater/readme.md

 - Scheduled task runs on machine with CM Console (So it has access to the PS Commandlets)
   - These requirements are NOT the same as Johan's script which doesn't leverage the CM PS Commandlets

+Once you have this setup, you can add steps to your Task Sequence to leverage the updated Defender Defs.
+Look to Jorgen's blog in the link above for more details about integration.

 ## Scheduled Task:
 ```
 In my lab, I'm just using a user account, but in Production, I'm using a gSMA account.